Lucky-Jotangiya/Easy_Notes/README.md

 In addition to its intuitive deletion capability, Easy Notes empowers users with a comprehensive search functionality, allowing for quick and efficient task retrieval or Users can effortlessly update task details by tapping on the desired task or user marks tasks as completed.

+in Easy Notes' ability to save tasks persistently, ensuring that your task list remains intact even after closing and reopening the app.
+By seamlessly integrating SQLite database functionality, Easy Notes ensures that your tasks are securely stored, ready to be accessed whenever you need them.

 ## Getting Started

 This project is a starting point for a Flutter application.